TL;DR

 Scrambling to verify bookings, manage exceptions, or chase down confirmations adds stress for everyone.
 Your staff burns time tracking down details.
 Teams get frustrated waiting for answers or missing out on the accommodations they want.
 That friction shows up in surveys, retention rates, and your brand reputation.

 A consistent Stay to Play process eliminates that noise.
 When expectations are clear and bookings are centralized, teams spend less time figuring things out and more time focused on the game.
-It also makes your team’s job easier, reducing last-minute surprises and improving the overall event flow.
-The smoother your operations, the more likely teams are to come back next season.

 A Stay to Play policy only works when it's clear, consistent, and fully enforced from registration through post-event reporting.
 Whether you're building your policy from scratch or tightening up existing rules, the foundation has to be rock solid.